 3. In the DeviceManager, select Tools, Advanced, Keys and Certificates.
 In the WebManager, select Tools, Administration, Keys/Certificates.
-Download the RSA signature file to the DeviceManager, specifying the IPsec tunnel it's for:
+Download the RSA signature public file (for the Remote VPN Gateway) to the DeviceManager, specifying the IPsec tunnel it's for:

 4. In the same Keys and Certificates window, upload the IOLAN's RSA signature public key: